kmcconeghy/ccw_example/README.md

 # Overview

-A series of vignettes to assist collaborators with understanding the techniques for executing a target trial emulation where individuals are cloned and assigned to two or more treatment strategies, censored for non-adherence and weighted by the inverse probability of remaining uncensored.
+A series of codefiles and vignettes to assist collaborators with understanding the techniques for executing a target trial emulation where individuals are cloned and assigned to two or more treatment strategies, censored for non-adherence and weighted by the inverse probability of remaining uncensored.

 # Usage

+1) Run the `onetime.R` file initialize Renv package and install necessary packages.
+2) Run files in order, `01_*.R-0#_*.R)`.

 Select each vignette to explore an aspect of target trial emulation methods.